experientials/ziloo/Hardware/801-T-USB/801_T-USB_BOARD.md

 R_ILIM = 270 / I_IC

 Does this mean that 4 resistors of 540 ohm in parallel with breakable soldering points would allow adjusting the board to a specific battery?
+Charge current ISET resistor 500mA / 1A / 2A (4 resistors in parallel?)

 #### Acceptance Criteria on Power With Battery

 - If power is connected to USB the battery can charge
 - If no power is connected the system is battery powered